becabytess/Feature-Escrow-Networks/README.md

 ---

-## 10. Permuted MNIST (pMNIST) — is roll a “weak CNN” of local pixels?
+## 10. Permuted MNIST (pMNIST): is roll a “weak CNN” of local pixels?

 ### Hypothesis